vnotex/vnote/README.md

 - Rich and extensible export, such as HTML, PDF, and PDF (All In One);

 # Donate
-You could help VNote's development in may ways.
+You could help VNote's development in many ways.

 - Keep monitoring VNote and sending feedback for improvement.
 - Spread and promote VNote to your friends.
 Popularity is a strong power to drive developers.